benswift/benswift.github.io/_livecoding/2019-02-26-cecs-welcome-party.md

 venue_url:
 ---

-{% asset images/livecoding/ben-kieran-cecs-welcome-party-2019.jpg @pic alt="Ben & Kieran livecoding at the CECS Welcome Party" %}
+{% include assets/picture.html file="images/livecoding/ben-kieran-cecs-welcome-party-2019.jpg" alt="Ben & Kieran livecoding at the CECS Welcome Party" %}

 As usual, [CECS](https://cecs.anu.edu.au/) kicked off the year with a welcome party for students & staff old and new.
 [Kieran](https://kieranbrowne.com) and I